October 25, 2016 | Written by: Suresh Jasrasaria and Andrew Trice

 To make this strategy a success, outthink must come alive to fuel innovation.
 This new approach to technology must be thoughtfully applied to a company’s daily processes, enabling real transformation and driving unprecedented value with the goal of vastly improving customer experiences and lives.

-This is an example of a simple IBM cloud platform based application.
-It is designed to help insurance claims adjusters assess hail damage following a storm for a faster, safer and more accurate claims processing at lower cost.
+An example of a simple, IBM Cloud Platform-based application designed to help insurance claims adjusters assess hail damage for faster, safer and more accurate claims processing at lower cost.

 For example, weather-related damages have been in the news recently.
 In the aftermath of a natural disaster, service demands for insurance providers peak, which can become overwhelming as consumers and businesses seek help and support.